 It is not possible to come across a more pleasant human being.
 Bobo wears a smile from the beginning of the day to the end.
 His laugh fills everyone with joy.
 He is respectful of the Aunties and the other children, and highly sensitive to anyone hurting or feeling bad.
 His gentleness and kindness extends to our many animals and all living things.

 Always involved and the center of attention, Bobo loves to work and to be given responsibility.
-He is happiest working alongside Tonny or Hakim, and is a quick learner – focused, and thorough.
-Sitting still in class is hard for Bobo, but he tries hard and is improving with each day.
-He loves school, has many friends and is always the first one in the school van.
+He is happiest working alongside Uncle Robert and is a quick learner – focused, and thorough.

 Bobo’s life is a miracle and a blessing to everyone who crosses his path.
 The officer who called Robert to rescue this child is filled with tears every time she visits.
 She often wonders how this happened, and how a child who has seen so much of the world could be as joyful and free as Bobo.

-Bobo is in Primary now.
 We home-schooled him in 2014 because he was struggling with reading and concentration.
 In a short time, however, he gained a lot of self-esteem.
 Bobo quickly improved in both reading and concentration.
 Once we felt he had caught up to his peers, we re-enrolled him in school.
-He is happy to be back, and is doing remarkably well.
+He was happy to be back, and is doing remarkably well.